VIN-EET-TEC/SQL-Projects/README.md

 - **Exploratory Data Analysis (EDA)**: Performed basic exploratory data analysis to understand the dataset.
 - **Business Analysis**: Used SQL to answer specific business questions and derive insights from the sales data.

-## Mentor User Performance Analysis Project
+## Mentor User Performance Analysis

 ### Result